svkucheryavski/mdatoolsm.gitbook/chapter6/text.md

    Romeo    41.5    42.4    42.3    42.3    42.2
 ```

-In the example below we show reference y-values and predicted values obtained using one and three components in the PLS model.
+In the example below we will show reference y-values and predicted values obtained using one and three components in the PLS model.
 Note, that even though we have only one y-variable in our example, we have to specify its index anyway.

 ```matlab
 show([m.calres.yref  m.calres.ypred(1:end, 1, [1 3]);